alibaba/pipcook/docs/manual/intro-to-pipeline.md

 # Introduction to Pipeline

-We use a JSON to describe our pipeline of modeling from sample collection, model definition, training to model evaluation:
+In Pipcook, we use Pipeline to represent the training process of a model, so in general, what kind of pipeline is needed to train a model?
+Developer can use a JSON to describe pipeline of modeling from sample collection, model definition, training to model evaluation:

 ```js
 {